gulpjs/gulp-cli/completion/README.md

 # Completion for gulp
-> Thanks to grunt team and Tyler Kellen
+> Thanks to the grunt team, specifically Tyler Kellen

 To enable tasks auto-completion in shell you should add `eval "$(gulp --completion=shell)"` in your `.shellrc` file.